vossisboss/pyconwagtail2024/README.md

 To test that your superuser works, navigate to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and login with the credentials you created.

 Now you have a basic Wagtail website set up.
-Next, we're going to add a package that will help you organize and translate content across different languages and locales.
+Next, we're going to add some models so that we can start adding content to the website.

 <br />